vMohammad24/NaviThingy/README.md

 # NaviThingy

-A modern, feature-rich Navidrome client built with Tauri and Svelte.
+A modern, feature-rich Navidrome/Subsonic client built with Tauri and Svelte.

 ## NOTE